BBC Journalist Apprenticeship Scheme: The Complete Application Guide

 Jordan Elgott, BBC Journalism Trainee Scheme Grad

-Jordan Elgott, now working as a BBC sports journalist, said the biggest challenge he faced in his application was believing in himself.
+Jordan Elgott, now working as a BBC sports journalist, says the biggest challenge he faced in his application was believing in himself.
 “The BBC’s Journalism Trainee Scheme is extremely well-regarded,” he tells Journo Resources, “and for that reason it attracts thousands and thousands of applicants, with space for usually less than 20 trainees.

 “The odds seem slim, but everyone on my year’s cohort, including myself, are a testament to the fact that anyone can get onto the scheme if they have the passion and determination to succeed.”